Recovery model: Connectedness and supportive relationships

 A common aspect of recovery is said to be the presence of others who believe in the person's potential to recover and who stand by them.
 According to Relational Cultural Theory as developed by Jean Baker Miller, recovery requires mutuality and empathy in relationships.
 The theory states this requires relationships that embody respect, authenticity, and emotional availability.
 Supportive relationships can also be made safer through predictability and avoiding shaming and violence.
 While mental health professionals can offer a particular limited kind of relationship and help foster hope, relationships with friends, family and the community are said to often be of wider and longer-term importance.
 Case managers can play the role of connecting recovering persons to services that the recovering person may have limited access to, such as food stamps and medical care.
 Others who have experienced similar difficulties and are on a journey of recovery can also play a role in establishing community and combating a recovering person's feelings of isolation.
+An example of a recovery approach that fosters a sense of community to combat feelings of isolation is the safe house or transitional housing model of rehabilitation.
+This approach supports victims of trauma through a community-centered, transitional housing method that provides social services, healthcare, and psychological support to navigate through and past experiences.
+Safe houses aim to support survivors on account of their individual needs and can effectively rehabilitate those recovering from issues such as sexual violence and drug addiction without criminalization.
+Additionally, safe houses provide a comfortable space where survivors can be listened to and uplifted through compassion.
 In practice, this can be accomplished through one on one interviews with other recovering persons, engaging in communal story circles, or peer-led support groups.
 Those who share the same values and outlooks more generally (not just in the area of mental health) may also be particularly important.
-It is said that one-way relationships based on being helped can actually be devaluing and potentially retraumatizing, and that reciprocal relationships and mutual support networks can be of more value to self-esteem and recovery.
+It is said that one-way relationships based on being helped can actually be devaluing and potentially re-traumatizing, and that reciprocal relationships and mutual support networks can be of more value to self-esteem and recovery.